hindu-comm/weblogs/manasataramgini/2016/03/2016-03-11_unmada-carca.md

 it also negates other parallel monotheistic visions, i.e. parallel Abrahamisms.
 Thus, dajjāl of the marūnmatta-s is seen as a prathamonmatta.
-But a heathen should not be too caught with this because it is purely an internal issue of Abrahamism that does change their equation vis-a-vis the heathen.
+But a heathen should not be too caught with this because itis purely an internal issue of Abrahamism that does change their equation vis-a-vis the heathen.

 The importance of this funneling becomes apparent when one considers the